 5) Counterforts: They are thin transverse slabs connected at the heel of the base slab to support the stem, placed at definite spacing.

 The counterforts lie inside the backfilling part of the wall.
-They can be up to a full height of the wall as well as up to the partial (slightly greater than half) height of the wall stem.
+They can be up to the full height of the wall as well as up to the partial (slightly greater than half) height of the wall stem.
 Counterforts help to reduce the bending moment at the wall stem.

 Types of Counterfort retaining wall